jmihaljevic04/spring-boot-demo/README.md

 ### Microservices

-Project contains two microservices: `api` and `batch`.
+Project contains two runnable microservices: `api` and `batch`.
 Purpose of it is to split functionalities and load to separate executable _jars_.
 For instance, first one serves API endpoints and can be easily scaled based on incoming load, while second one is responsible for handling scheduled jobs, which may be "heavy" but won't impact API performance.